Termination of a pension plan

-- The plan has been made compulsory by an order or decree
+The plan is rendered compulsory by an order or decree

-If the pension plan has been made compulsory by an order or decree, the employer cannot terminate it unless the provisions of the plan provide otherwise.
+If the pension plan is rendered compulsory by an order or decree, the employer cannot terminate it if the plan provisions so provide.

-If the plan has more than one employer and only one of them withdraws from the plan, the plan is not terminated but there is simply the withdrawal of an employer.
+If the plan has more than one employer and only one of them withdraws from the plan, the plan is not terminated, it is simply the withdrawal of an employer.

-If the employer decides to terminate a plan, he must:
+If the employer decides to terminate the plan, it must:

 Plans with less than 26 members and beneficiaries

-If the employer acts as the plan administrator, it must likewise carry out the obligations of a plan administrator.
+If the employer is the plan administrator, it must also carry out the obligations of a

-We are required to inform the employer if our agency decides to terminate a plan.
+Retraite Québec is required to inform the employer if it decides to terminate a plan.